ibm-cloud-docs/discovery-data/configuring-fields.md

 ### Available fields
 {: #sdu-default-fields}

-The following fields make up the base set of fields that you can apply to documents by using the Smart Document Understanding tool.
+The following fields are available for you to apply to documents by using the Smart Document Understanding tool.

+The fields are arbitrary.
+You can apply the `image` field to every title in the document if you want.
+Although, it might be difficult to know which field to search later for information you need if the field names don't match theh content.
+The default set are representative field types that are meant to help you get started.
+Only the `text` and `table` fields have special significance; do not use them to identify anything other than text and tables respectively.

 | Field | Definition |
 |-------|------------|